 Today is the best day.
 A better day will not come.

-The greatest master who lived and worked for the cause of religion in India, Adi Sankara, has laid down the prescription:
+The greatest master who lived and worked for the cause of religion in

 "Bhagawad Geeta and Vishnu Sahasranama are to be chanted; always the form of the Lord of Lakshmi is to be meditated upon.
 The mind is to be led towards the company of the good. wealth is to be shared with the needy.